 Lila also wanted me to use my phone to “text her friends” about her sale.
-I posted quickly on Facebook (only to my friends and family list!), and a few of our friends were able to make it over before we closed shop.
+Post quickly on Facebook (only to your friends and family list!), and a few of our friends were able to make it over before we closed shop.
 Having her friends there made it extra special, and a little more fun, too.

 Step Six: Money Matters

-Next up, you’ll need to make sure that you have change for your customers.
+Next up on the lemonade stand checklist, you’ll need to make sure that you have change for your customers.
 We raided our loose change jar and rounded up some dollars from Lila’s piggy bank to make sure we could give our friends and neighbors the correct change.
-(Side note: having money from the start makes your profits look larger to your kiddo, and keeps them from getting depressed when they’re sales are low).
+(Side note: having money from the start makes your profits look larger to your kiddo, and keeps them from getting depressed when their sales are low).

 If your child has a generous spirit, let them know about Alex’s Lemonade Stand, a charity that is kid-funded and kid-created.
 Kids can donate their lemonade stand profits to help kids with cancer.
 It’s an amazing and simple way that kids can use their lemonade stand for good.